Forensic Scientist

 Hi what job can i do in forensics that does not require pure math

-Asked by Lamecia about 4 years ago
+Asked by Lamecia over 4 years ago

 I don’t know what you mean by pure math.
 Most crime scene work, fingerprints, tool marks, serology, might need regular adding and subtracting, but I don’t know of any field that uses calculus or algebra.
 DNA analysis uses a lot of statistics and ballistics and traffic accident investigation might use physics and geometry.
 But those are the only examples I can think of.